-Google’s mission is to build the perfect search engine that helps people find what they are looking for, whether that’s the answer to “Where is Wijchen?”, a recipe for apple pie, or the best toaster.
-That’s why making your website and your marketing strategy fit this goal is the way to go.
+Google’s mission is to build the perfect search engine that helps people find exactly what they’re looking for; whether that’s the answer to “Where is Wijchen?”, a recipe for apple pie, or the best toaster.
+That’s why you should make your website and your marketing strategy fit this goal.

 Let’s use an analogy to explain the holistic approach to SEO.
-Think of working on your site’s SEO as similar to taking a ship to a ship-building competition, where the judges are Google and other search engines.
+Think of working on your site’s SEO as taking a ship to a ship-building competition, with Google and other search engines as the judges.
 Similar to a website, a ship is big and has lots of moving parts that need to be managed.
-Your design is the ship’s exterior, your content is the interior and services, and your technical setup is the engine.
-The goal here is to appeal to the judges so they rate you highly and recommend you to people.
+Your site design is the ship’s exterior, your content is the interior and services, and your website’s technical setup is the ship’s engine.
+Your goal?
+Appeal to the judges so they rate you highly and recommend you to people.

-This competition is packed, so to get a good ranking, you not only need a great-looking ship and a fast and reliable engine but also a good interior and high-quality onboard services.
+The ship-building competition is packed, so to get a good ranking, you not only need a great-looking ship and a fast and reliable engine, but you also need a good interior and high-quality onboard services.
 If you have a great-looking ship on the outside (an eye-catching design) but the interior (content) is lacking, people are less likely to want to be on that ship.
-On the other hand, if you have an amazing interior and onboard services, but your ship is slow and your engine is prone to issues (technical setup), people will look for other alternatives.
+On the other hand, if you have an amazing interior and onboard services, but your ship is slow and your engine is prone to issues (technical setup), people will also look for other alternatives.

-As you can imagine, the judges (search engines) would give high ranking and recommend ships (websites) that meet and exceed the standards mentioned above.
-Their mission and reputation depend on giving good recommendations, so they take this very seriously.
+As you can imagine, the judges (search engines) only give high rankings and recommend ships (websites) that meet and exceed the standards mentioned above.
+The judges’ mission and reputation depend on giving good recommendations, so they take this very seriously.
 That’s why using “tricks” to make it seem like you’ve improved your ship won’t work, because you haven’t actually improved it.

-By working on improving every part of the ship, over time, your ship will become better across the board.
-At the same time, you’re not the only ship trying to be better, others are doing the same.
+By working on improving every part of the ship (website), your ship will become better across the board over time.
+At the same time, don’t forget that you’re not the only ship trying to be better.
+Others are doing the same.
 In a competition so fierce and packed, every small gain and improvement will add up to be significant.
-With that, you may get a higher ranking in the competition and become a recommendation.
+With that, you may get a higher ranking in the competition and receive a recommendation.

-While Google has changed its algorithm numerous times, most of our advice has remained the same ever since we started.
-This advice is simple (which doesn’t mean it’s easy though!): you have to ensure your site is exceptionally good.
-Having a website with high-quality content, offering a great user experience and up-to-date security will not instantly improve your ranking.
-In the long run, though, it will definitely have a positive effect on your SEO!
+While Google has changed its algorithm numerous times, our advice has mostly remained the same ever since we started: you have to ensure that your site is exceptionally good.
+Even though having a website with high-quality content, a great user experience, and up-to-date security won’t instantly improve your ranking, it’s still worth it.
+Because in the long run, all these improvements will definitely have a positive effect on your SEO!

-In addition, great websites tend to get more backlinks from other websites and will also receive more social media attention.
+In addition, overall great websites tend to get more backlinks from other websites.
+Plus, they also receive more social media attention.
 Remember the analogy about the ship earlier?
 This is similar to getting recommendations from other ships (websites) in and outside of that competition, which is a strong signal to search engines that your website is amazing.

-On top of that, people behave differently on a website that they like, compared to a website they don’t understand.
+On top of that, people behave differently on a website that they like (they stay longer for example), compared to a website they don’t understand.
 Google uses these kinds of user signals to find out how people experience your site.
-Awesome websites will also result in higher conversions.
+And finally, awesome websites will also result in higher conversions.
 If your audience likes and understands your website, the chance of them buying your products or returning to your website is, of course, much higher.

 SEO takes time

 Understanding that SEO takes time to bear fruit is a key point in the holistic SEO approach.
-You only have so much time and resources to work on improving your site.
-So, you need to identify what you want to improve, come up with a plan of attack, execute your planning, and see the results of those changes after some time.
+Since you only have so much time and resources to work on improving your site, you need to identify what you want to improve.
+Next, come up with a plan of attack, execute your planning, then watch the results of those changes after some time.
 Sometimes you make big changes, other times you make smaller ones that don’t feel so important.
 But over time, they will add up, which gradually turns your site into a better one.

-In addition, whenever you implement a change or improvement, it takes some time for Google to notice that change as it comes around and crawls your pages.
+In addition, whenever you implement a change or improvement, it takes some time for Google to notice.
 Then, Google needs to take these changes into account in its complex ranking algorithm.
 So don’t worry too much if you don’t see the results that you expect after a few weeks or even months.
 Just remember that it takes time, and keep on working on improving every aspect of your website to the best of your capability!

 Learn SEO, the holistic way

-Sure, you say, but where to start?
-We understand you might feel overwhelmed by this advice.
+So, where should you start?
+Because improving everything sounds like, well, a lot.
 Fortunately, there are many ways to improve your knowledge about the above-mentioned topics.

-For starters, we offer a free SEO for beginners course, a great starting point to learn how SEO works.
-If you really want to put this knowledge into practice, consider trying our All-around SEO training, you’ll get lots of hands-on tips to start improving many aspects of your own site.
+For starters, we offer a free SEO for beginners course, which is a great starting point to learn how SEO works.
+And if you want to put this knowledge into practice, consider trying our All-around SEO training.
+You’ll get lots of hands-on tips to start improving many aspects of your own site!